Make it yourself pepperoni pizza from scratch! It’s easy to prepare, easy on the budget, and is absolutely delicious!

 Well, I personally like almost every single kind of pizza (shocking, I know!), but honestly, my all time favorite still is pepperoni pizza…greasy, and dripping with hot, stringy melted cheese.
 You know what I’m talkin’ about… the kind that has lots of melted cheese and floppy pepperoni that slide off onto your chin and scald you for life?
 Yeah…THAT kind.

 Several years ago, I decided to try making pizza at home as a way to learn how…and to save money.
 I wasn’t sure if I would like the results (can anything taste better than a great take-out pizza?), but I am happy to say that making my own pizza turned out to be fun and tasty!
-Oh yeah…and the cost was way less than ordering take out.
+Oh yeah- the cost is way less than ordering take out.

 First you make the dough.
 Use either: a bread machine, a dough hook on a stand mixer, or your own hands and brute strength to make it.

 The next thing to do is to roll the dough out on a pizza pan and add the sauce (again, whatever kind floats your boat)…I usually just end up using spaghetti sauce and fancy-ing it up with additional spices like garlic powder, oregano, etc.